dsietz/daas-sdk/README.md

 ## What's New

-Here's whats new in 0.2.0:
+Here's whats new in 0.2.2:

-1. We've upgraded to more current versions of our crate's dependencies:
-   - actix-web = "3.0"
-2. Added the ability to configure the path of local storage used by the DaaSListener by setting the environment variable `DAAS_LOCAL_STORAGE`.
-If the environment variable is not set, it uses the system's default temporary path.
+1. We've cleaned up the code and improved our code coverage

 ## Features